Cloud-Native Security: A Comprehensive Guide to Securing Your Technology Stack

 The inner layer of security refers to the code; it is the part the application’s developer has the most control over, yet it can be one of a hacker's most appealing attack surfaces.

-Application code security is usually an underrated security mechanism and neglecting it can lead to disastrous outcomes.
-Here are a few recommendations about securing code:
+Application code security is usually an underrated cybersecurity mechanism and neglecting it can lead to disastrous outcomes.
+Here are a few security practices for securing code:

 Use encryption.
 Data at rest and data in transit should always be encrypted.
 Make sure you’re sending application data encrypted through TLS.